wp-plugins/fossura-tag-miner/readme.txt

 We'd love to hear your idea!
 Please rate and review the plugin, and mention your suggestion in the review text.

 == Changelog ==

+= 1.1.1 =
+Fixes issue where tags weren't showing for some textCavate users.

 = 1.1.0 =
 * Added ability to choose number of tags